tinaponting/protect-wordpress/README.md

 UPDATED FILES AND FOLDERS:

+- Updated: htaccess1 - Some old stuff gone, new theats added!, works great, norhing to see on google webmasters tools!
 - Updated: htaccess1 - Some old delated som new on.
 - Updated: htaccess1 - At last, viewing css,js,php and so on = GONE!
 - Updated: 230313; BBQ Custom codes updated!